 Because sexual arousal could cause incisions to swell and create the possibility of delayed healing, sexual activity should be avoided for at least one week after breast reduction surgery.

-When Can I shower after Breast Reduction Surgery?
+When can I shower after breast reduction surgery?

 Many patients are concerned that limited mobility after surgery may prevent them from showering for several days.
-Dr. Bonillas actually recommends that patients shower as soon as possible after surgery to help them feel refreshed and able to move up and about.
+Dr. Bonillas actually recommends that patients shower as soon as possible after surgery to help them feel refreshed and able to move about.

 Will my insurance cover the breast reduction procedure?

 Breast reductions may be covered by medical insurance if the purpose of the breast reduction surgery is to alleviate physical discomfort and pain caused by oversized breasts.
 Many factors determine your eligibility, including the specific terms of your insurance policy and the amount of breast tissue to be removed.

 How long will the results of breast reduction surgery last?